-You can trek into the woods to hunt for rafflesias which is also known as the corpse flower, the largest flower in the world.
-If you pass by one of the Valderrama baranggay boundary, you’ll see the rafflesia sculpted in its welcome post.
-Unfortunately, we didn’t get the chance to smell the corpse flower because our arrival was postponed for one day leaving us with limited time to explore the rest of the island — we missed the only ferry trip that one evening. ;(
+You can trek into the woods to hunt for rafflesias, known as the corpse flower, the largest and smelliest flower in the world.
+If you pass by one of the Valderrama baranggay boundaries, you’ll see the rafflesia sculpted in its welcome post.
+Unfortunately, we didn’t get the chance to smell the corpse flower because our arrival was postponed for one day leaving us with limited time to explore the rest of Panay island — we missed the only ferry trip that one evening. ;(

 When we arrived at the municipal office, the dedicated all-around officer welcomed us.
-He was very accommodating and provided us an orientation about their town and what to expect, even provided us tourism brochures and arranged our transportation going to the jump off site.
+He provided us an orientation about their town and what to expect, even provided us tourism brochures and arranged our transportation going to the jump-off site.

-The jump off site is at Brgy.
+The trailhead is at Brgy.
 Alojipan.
-To get there, we took a van arranged by the municipal officer from the poblacion to Brgy.
+To get there, we took a van arranged by the municipal officer to the poblacion (town proper) to Brgy.
 Camansi—the point where the van is no longer good to trail the narrow and rocky road.
-From there, you will have to ride a habal² (motorcycle) to get to the remote baranggay.
+From there, you will have to ride a habal² (motorcycle) to get to this remote part.

-You will be crossing a shaky bridge with wooden floor on a motorcycle; it can be a little scary as the habal² driver mentioned that someone fell off from the bridge the other day but luckily survived.
-At the baranggay station, we signed their logbook that kept a record of the climbers.
+You will be crossing a shaky bridge with wooden floor on a motorcycle.
+It can be a little scary as the habal² driver mentioned that someone fell off from the bridge the other day but luckily survived.
+At the baranggay station, we signed their logbook that keeps a record of the climbers.

-On Day 2, we set our alarms for a wake up call at 2am but snoozed it and only started the trek around 3:45am.
-It is recommended to start very early before daylight to avoid heat exhaustion in the open fields as it might lead to dehydration.
-We don’t want this to slow us down as some may complained of leg cramps which may be a result of dehydration or calf muscles complaining of what seem a forever assault.
+On Day 2, we set our alarms for a wake-up call at 2am but snoozed it and only started the trek around 3:45am.
+It is recommended to start very early before daylight to avoid heat exhaustion in the open fields that might lead to dehydration.
+We don’t want this to slow us down as some may complain of leg cramps which may be a result of dehydration or calf muscles complaining of what seemed a forever assault.

-An hour or less from our first camp site is the DENR nursery where we got some seedlings of hardwood trees such as Mahogany and planted it a little farther into the forest.
-Hopefully it’ll grow as strong and sturdy trees.
+An hour or less from our first campsite is the DENR nursery where we got some seedlings of hardwood trees such as Mahogany and planted it a little farther into the forest.
+Hopefully, these little seedlings will grow as strong, tall and sturdy trees.

-When daylight came, we were in the point where we had waterfalls as a backdrop.
+When daylight came, we had waterfalls as a backdrop.

 Along the trail, we saw colorful butterflies and a praying mantis that looked at first like a butterfly with its bright pink wings.

 At Opao Ridge you will see lots of pitcher plants–green and red ones.
-They call it ‘opao’ which means ‘bald’ because no trees surround the knife edge ridge; you only have cogons for an unreliable grip in the very narrow pass with steep drop-offs.
+They call it ‘opao’ which means ‘bald’ because no trees surround the knife-edge ridge.
+There are only cogon grasses for an unreliable grip in the thin pathway with steep drop-off.

-There were wild orchids and the unwelcomed leeches.
-Yep, there are lots of small terrestrial bloodsuckers along the damp trail, so better fully cover yourself with a longsleeved dryfit or rashguard or armcover, and by wearing trek pants and gloves—which is also helpful in protecting yourself from the blady cogon grass.
+There are wild orchids and the unwelcomed leeches.
+Yep, there are lots of small terrestrial bloodsuckers along the damp trail, so better fully cover yourself with a longsleeved dri-fit shirt/ rashguard / arm cover, and by wearing trek pants and gloves—which is also helpful in protecting yourself from the blady cogon grass.